-Safe, long-term opioid therapy is possibleMarch 5th, 2013 in Medications
+Safe, long-term opioid therapy is possibleMarch 5, 2013 in Medicine & Health / Medications

 In a Clinical Crossroads article featured in the March 6, 2013 issue of the Journal of the American Medical Association (JAMA), Dr. Dan Alford from Boston University School of Medicine (BUSM) and Boston Medical Center (BMC) suggests that prescription opioid abuse can be minimized by monitoring patients closely for harm by using urine drug testing (UDT), pill counts, and reviewing prescription drug monitoring program data when available.

 Approximately 100 million Americans have chronic pain.
 The safe and effective use of opioids for the management of chronic pain is complex.
 Clinicians must balance the goals of relieving pain and suffering while not harming the patient resulting in addiction and overdose.